awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ## Example: Restricting Access to a Specific Region<a name="iam-example-region"></a>

-The following policy denies users permission to use all Amazon EC2 API actions unless the region is EU \(Frankfurt\)\.
+The following policy denies users permission to use all Amazon EC2 API actions unless the Region is EU \(Frankfurt\)\.
 It uses the global condition key `aws:RequestedRegion`, which is supported by all Amazon EC2 API actions\.

 ```
 {